Main Content start here

 Growing Geriatric Population

-This shift is being reinforced by expanding healthcare capacity, since the United States International Trade Administration notes that imports are rising as major hospital groups such as Apollo, Fortis, Max, and Hinduja build high end infrastructure, while medical tourism contributes 9 billion dollars to the healthcare market and India may require up to 1.75 million additional hospital beds by the end of 2025.
+• This demand is being reinforced by broader healthcare capacity expansion in India, as major hospital groups are building more advanced infrastructure and the system is preparing for greater treatment volumes.
+The United States International Trade Administration notes that imports are rising as groups such as Apollo, Fortis, Max, and Hinduja expand high-end facilities, while medical tourism contributes $9 billion to the healthcare market and India may require up to 1.75 million additional hospital beds by the end of 2025.

 Rising Prevalence of Chronic Diseases

-The same government guidelines report 54.5 million cardiovascular disease cases, 65 million diabetes cases, and 13.92 lakh cancer cases in India, which is steadily increasing the need for glucose monitoring systems, insulin delivery devices, pacemakers, diagnostic imaging equipment, and other advanced medical technologies that support earlier detection and better disease management.
+• The same government guidelines report 54.5 million cardiovascular disease cases, 65 million diabetes cases, and 13.92 lakh cancer cases in India, which is steadily increasing demand for glucose monitoring systems, insulin delivery devices, pacemakers, infusion systems, diagnostic imaging equipment, and other advanced medical technologies that support earlier detection and better disease management.

-For instance, Abbott reported 2.0 billion dollars in fourth-quarter 2025 sales from continuous glucose monitors worldwide, underscoring how major medical technology companies are scaling up around high-demand chronic care devices that closely match India’s growing need for regular monitoring and precision treatment.
+• Global medtech performance also reflects the scale of demand in chronic care device categories that align closely with India’s needs.
+For instance, Abbott reported $2.0 billion in fourth-quarter 2025 sales from continuous glucose monitors worldwide, underscoring how major medical technology companies are scaling around regular monitoring tools relevant to India’s growing burden of long-duration diseases.

-As the country continues to face lifestyle-linked illnesses and a larger population living with long-term conditions, the need for reliable and innovative medical equipment is expanding, creating stronger opportunities for manufacturers while also helping improve treatment access, clinical outcomes, and patient quality of life.
+• As India continues to face more lifestyle-linked illnesses and a larger population living with chronic conditions, the need for reliable, accessible, and innovative medical equipment is expanding.
+This creates stronger opportunities for manufacturers while also improving treatment access, clinical outcomes, monitoring continuity, and long-term patient quality of life across the healthcare system.

 Increased Demand for High-Quality Patient Care

-Government support is also reinforcing this momentum through dedicated medical device parks and common infrastructure, while the Andhra Pradesh MedTech Zone has built specialized laboratories and testing centers covering biomaterial testing, EMI and EMC testing, electrical safety, 3D printing, lasers, and MRI superconducting magnet capabilities that strengthen India’s research, validation, and quality assurance base.
+• Government support is also reinforcing this trend through medical device parks and common infrastructure that improve testing, validation, and product development capabilities.
+The Andhra Pradesh MedTech Zone has built specialized laboratories and testing centers covering biomaterial testing, EMI and EMC testing, electrical safety, 3D printing, lasers, and MRI superconducting magnet capabilities, strengthening India’s quality assurance and innovation base.

-As health awareness grows and care delivery becomes more technology intensive, this combination of patient expectations, industrial investment, and policy support is improving treatment outcomes, raising healthcare efficiency, and steadily strengthening India’s position as an emerging hub for medical device innovation and manufacturing.
+• As health awareness increases and care delivery becomes more technology intensive, this combination of patient expectations, industrial investment, and policy support is improving treatment quality, raising healthcare efficiency, and steadily strengthening India’s position as an emerging hub for medical device innovation, manufacturing, and advanced clinical care.

 Need For Early Disease Detection and Prevention

-The same government framework highlights 54.5 million cardiovascular disease cases and 65 million diabetes cases in India, which is increasing the need for technologies such as portable ECG systems, glucose monitoring devices, spirometers, imaging platforms, and other tools that support earlier diagnosis, routine screening, and continuous patient monitoring.
+• Government data showing 54.5 million cardiovascular disease cases and 65 million diabetes cases in India is increasing the need for portable ECG systems, glucose monitoring devices, spirometers, imaging platforms, screening tools, and other technologies that support routine testing, risk detection, earlier diagnosis, and continuous monitoring across both institutional and community care settings.

 Key Market Challenges